 Teterboro, NJ – Reported by Elite Traveler, the Private Jet Lifestyle Magazine

-Business aviation leader XOJET, Inc. announced that its fleet of Bombardier Challenger 300 and Cessna Citation X jets will feature high speed Internet.
-In partnership with Aircell, the world’s leading provider of airborne communications, XOJET is currently installing Aircell High Speed Internet on all aircraft in the fleet.
-With more than 70% of the fleet installed by the end of June and the entire fleet completed in July, XOJET has become the first business aviation operator to offer wireless service on every flight in the Continental United States.
+Business aviation leader XOJET, Inc. announces that its fleet of Bombardier Challenger 300 and Cessna Citation X jets will feature high speed Internet.
+In partnership with Aircell, the world¹s leading provider of airborne communications, XOJET is currently installing Aircell High Speed Internet on all aircraft in the fleet.
+With more than 70% of the fleet installed by the end of June and the entire fleet scheduled for completion in July, XOJET will become the first business aviation operator to offer wireless service on every flight in the Continental United States.